 The GenCyber Teacher Camp at Boise State University was designed for secondary education teachers in Southwest Idaho and the Boise area to:

 - build a community of practice to promote cyber security for everyone

 - design, develop, implement, and evaluate lesson plans for teachers in the area of security and privacy

 - provide cyber security resources and make them accessible to the community.

-Topics including password protection, phishing, cryptography, virus, Trojans will be taught in class, from which students will be exposed to several first principles such as data hiding, process isolation, modularity, etc.
+Topics include password protection, phishing, cryptography, virus, Trojans will be taught in class, from which participants will be exposed to several first principles such as data hiding, process isolation, modularity, etc.